satishsampath/wink-issues/README.md

-# wink-issues
+# wink-release
-A place to report and collaborate on issues with [Debugmode Wink](https://www.debugmode.com/wink/)
+A place to download releases of [Debugmode Wink](https://www.debugmode.com/wink/) and report/collaborate on issues.